Live in Japan (Fred Frith album): Background

 On Live in Japan Frith continued his pioneering guitar work he began on his landmark 1974 album Guitar Solos.
-Comprising eight improvised pieces taken from four concerts in Tokyo, Osaka, Fukuoka and Maebashi in 1981, Frith used an old 1961 solid body Burns guitar, built by British craftsman Jim Burns, a homemade six- and eight-string double-neck guitar created by a friend Charles Fletcher, and a battered violin.
+Comprising eight improvised pieces taken from four concerts in Tokyo, Osaka, Fukuoka and Maebashi in 1981, Frith used an old 1961 solid body Burns guitar, a homemade six- and eight-string double-neck guitar created by a friend Charles Fletcher, and a battered violin.
 The guitars were laid flat on a table and "played" by plucking, scraping and beating the strings with a variety of found objects.
 Frith also wore a WW II pilot's throat microphone to amplify his periodic vocal utterances.
 The same microphone had been used by Frith during some of the Massacre concerts held earlier in 1981.

 On "Fukuoka 1" Frith scrubs his guitar strings with brushes, while on "Fukuoka 2" he wedges chopsticks between the strings and hits them so they oscillate back and forth, producing sounds that slowly decay.
 In "Maebashi 1" Frith pulls a chain through the strings; he also loops a wire through several strings, then, holding the wire upright, he plays it with a violin bow.